The Evolution of Assistive Technology for the Deaf and HoH

 The first hearing assistive technology was the hearing aid, a custom device that amplifies sounds to improve hearing.
 The first electric hearing aid was invented in the early 1900s, and by the mid-20th century, hearing aids had become widely available.

-Then came the TTY (teletype) device in the 1960s, which allowed communication through a typing system, followed by the more advanced TDD (Telecommunications Device for the Deaf) in the 1980s, along with Speech-to-Text (STT) technology, which translates speech into text in real-time.
+Then came the TTY (teletype) device in the 1960s, which allowed communication through a typing system.
+In the 1980s, the more advanced TDD (Telecommunications Device for the Deaf) was introduced, along with Speech-to-Text (STT) technology, which translates speech into text in real-time.

 Real-time Text (RTT) followed, allowing instant messaging between people.
 In the 1990s, Text-to-Speech (TTS) entered the scene, translating the written text into spoken words.